1870 Grand National: Leading Contenders

 The Colonel was made 4/1 favourite on the day to repeat his victory of the previous year.
 George Stevens was again in the saddle, now being the only rider ever to have won the race four times.

 The Doctor had been a long time ante post favourite until the day of the race, being sent off at 5/1, having finished sixth in his previous appearance in the race four years earlier.
 This was George Holman's eighth ride in the race, having twice finished fourth previously.

 Primrose was at 9/1 third favourite and the best supported runner having her first attempt at the National.
 It was also a debut ride for her owner, Mr Brockton.

 Surney was fourth in market at 100/8, providing a debut ride in the race for Richard I'Anson.

 The leading public fancies were completed by a trio of 100/7 shotss who had experienced mixed fortunes last year.
-Q.C. had finished fifth and was a debut ride for Arthur Yates, Guy Of Warwick had refused at the second fence, but the public put this down to the lack of space at the first three fences, which this year wouldn't be a problem.
+Q.C. had finished fifth and was a debut ride for Arthur Yates, Guy Of Warwick had refused at the second fence, but the public put this down to the lack of space at the first three fences, which this year would not be a problem.
 He also had the benefit of former winning rider, George Ede who was having his tenth ride.
 Pearl Diver had been considered very unlucky to fall late on in last year's National and was also aided by a formerly successful rider, Johnny Page, taking his sixth mount in the race.

 In a publicity stunt before this year's race, an athlete by the name of Tom Scott jumped a circuit of the course without the assistance of a horse.
 At this time the course was still not fully laid to turf and some of the obstacles were still natural hedges and banks making this a difficult two mile cross country run.